Sam Neill as Sidney Reilly, shrewd Russian-born British government triple agent

 At the opening of the episode, Reilly is dressed for a day of rigorous riding.
 He dresses down his already informal suit with a collarless shirt and neckerchief.
 The cotton shirt has white and blue stripes and 1-button rounded cuffs.
 There is no stud in the collar band, so it is worn open to reveal a dark brown silk kerchief with white polka dots tied around his neck.

-Following his covert daytime meeting with the Japanese Navy, he returns home where he changes into a more professional white shirt and black knit tie for a his cover job as a shipping agent.
+Following his covert daytime meeting with the Japanese Navy, he returns home where he changes into a more professional white shirt and black woven silk tie for a his cover job as a shipping agent.
 His plain white dress shirt has a large semi-spread collar, front placket, and button cuffs that he unfastens and rolls up when working at his desk.

 In both town and country, he wears a very dark brown felt fedora with matching grosgrain ribbon.
 This hat feels somewhat anachronistic as this wide-brimmed, high pinched crown style seems more 1934 than 1904 to me; the fedora had been a popular choice for women’s wear through the early 20th century until Edward VIII, notorious trend-setter that he was as the Prince of Wales, began wearing one in 1924.